 Place dough in a large, lightly greased bowl.
 To the dough from drying out, give the top a light coating of melted butter and to help the dough rise quicker, cover the bowl with a clean tea towel and place it in a sunny warm spot in your home.

-Allow the dough to doubled in size.
+Allow the dough to double in size.
 This process usually takes at least one hour, depending on how warm (and humid) its environment is.

 When the dough has risen, use your fist to gently punch the center of the dough.
 This step helps remove some of the gas bubbles formed by the yeast during the rising process.
 It also helps the fermenting process the second time the dough rises.